eendebakpt/oapackage/docs/data.rst

 Reading and writing arrays
 --------------------------

-Reading and writing arrays to disk can be done with the `arrayfile\_t` class.
+Reading and writing arrays to disk can be done with the :meth:`oalib.arrayfile_t` class.
 For example:

 .. code-block:: python